 - Applicants must express their interest in completing a DBS application, this can be done via the school office.

-- Once the applicant has completed the first stage of the process they must provide the school with 3 original forms of identification (not photocopies) as per the list of valid identity documents listed on page 7 of the guidance together with payment for the fee.
-Your identification will be copied and the originals returned to you immediately.
+- Once the applicant has completed the first stage of the process they must provide the school with 3 original forms of identification (not photocopies) as per the list of valid identity documents listed on the guidance together with payment for the fee.
+Their identification will be copied and the originals returned immediately.

-- Once you have received your DBS certificate, bring it onto school.
+- Once the applicant has received their DBS certificate, they must bring it into school.

 Safeguarding Policies and Documentation

-In line with School procedures volunteers are required to read and/or complete the following documents prior to volunteering: –
+In line with School procedures volunteers are required to read all documents in the Documents section of this page prior to volunteering

 To comply with Health and Safety regulations, you must sign in and out at the main office each time you volunteer, whether you are remaining in school or helping on a school trip.
 You must also wear your temporary ID badge whilst on the premises.

 If you have any queries or concerns regarding the above, please do not hesitate to contact the school.